awell-health/awell-score/README.md

   <a href="https://score.awellhealth.com">Playground app</a>
 </h3>

-Awell Score is an API developed by the [Awell](http://awell.health/) team used to calculate validated scores for clinical & patient reported outcome measures or perform any other clinical algorithms. **The API currently has a library of over 100 validated scores.**
+Awell Score is an API developed by the [Awell](http://awell.health/) team used to calculate validated scores for clinical and patient-reported outcome measures or perform other clinical algorithms. **The API currently has a library of over 100 validated scores.**

-It was originally developed as an in-house microservice used by our own products.
-However, in February 2024 we decided to open source the project and make it available to everyone.
+It was initially developed as an in-house microservice used by our products.

 With Awell Score, you can avoid building clinical score calculations yourself which has a couple of benefits:

-- ⏱️ **Save time and resources.** There's no need anymore to build these scoring algorithms yourself, which can be a time-consuming process.
+- ⏱️ **Save time and resources.** There's no longer a need to build these scoring algorithms yourself, which can be a time-consuming process.
 - 📏 **Reliability & validity.** Score calculations can be openly peer-reviewed and clinically assured, resulting in a higher level of scrutiny and verifiability.
 - 🧑‍🤝‍🧑 **Contributions.** Clinicians, developers, health care organizations, ... can contribute knowledge to a single, shared knowledgebase.